virteal/side/README.md

 time it won't need to be blocked or interrupted, it will access the data in a synchronous way.

 This is how Side works.
-Using pure functions and caches javascript functions can be written as if they could block.
+Using pure functions and caches, javascript functions can be written as if they could block.

 But this works only with "read" type of functions. "write" type of functions,